 The three students clearly seek to be guided by God, and this came across very well in the collection of stories that they shared.
 We heard how young people across Europe are finding there is something missing in their lives.
 Our guests went on to say that by sharing an environment of friendship, activities and support many young people become receptive to the Christian message.
-Robyn, Charles, and Peter have all learned to depend more on God this year, have all seen God do great things, and are all determined to go from strength to strength in their Faith.
+Robyn and Charles have all learned to depend more on God this year, have all seen God do great things, and are all determined to go from strength to strength in their Faith.

 We had a collective time of prayer before a final set of songs that created a very lively and positive atmosphere of praise, one that could have carried on well into the evening.

 Below are short testimonies from our three student guests: